-The smart factory sounds like a futuristic phenomenon, but it is present-day reality where machinery and equipment work together to improve processes through automation and self-optimization.
+The smart factory sounds like a futuristic phenomenon, but it is a present-day reality where machinery and equipment work together to improve processes through automation and self-optimization.

-Factories become “smart” through the use of the Internet of Things (IoT)—sensors, robots, CMMS, and more—all working together to produce real-time analytics, giving manufacturers the ability to create automated processes that increase productivity and limit machine downtime.
+Factories become “smart” through the use of the Internet of Things (IoT)—sensors, robots, CMMS and more—all working together to produce real-time analytics, giving manufacturers the ability to create automated processes that increase productivity and limit machine downtime.
 Most smart factories of today are currently operating efficiently on an Ethernet, WiFi, or reliable 4G LTE network; however, the fourth generation of mobile connectivity will soon be overpowered by the number of connected devices found throughout the factory floor.

-The Impact of 5G on Industry 4.0
+The impact of 5G on industry 4.0

 The adoption and implementation of the 5G network is going to revolutionize the manufacturing industry as we know it.
 In addition to increased productivity and efficiency, here are a few other benefits a smart factory will realize when operating on a 5G network: